 -

-Open the table in the table bar, click REPORTS & CHARTS and then click + New.
+Open the table from the sidebar, click Reports and then click + New report.

 -